University Council Elections Information

 - positions or offices held at any time with public bodies, clubs and institutions (including University clubs and societies) with dates of tenure.

-Providing a photo to support your nomination is not compulsory, although most nominees include them.
+Providing a photo to support your nomination is optional, although most nominees include one.

-If your candidate statement (or photo) contains any inappropriate content or your statement is longer than 150 words, the Returning Officer reserves the right to request that it be edited.
+If your candidate statement or photo contains inappropriate content, or if your statement is longer than 150 words, the Returning Officer may ask you to edit it.

 Election

-If more than one nomination for a position is received, an election will be conducted in accordance with the Council Membership Rule.
+If more than one nomination is received for a position, an election will be conducted in accordance with the Council Membership Rule.

-An email will be sent to eligible University staff and students inviting them to vote for their preferred candidate.
+Eligible University staff and students will receive an email inviting them to vote for their preferred candidate.

 Mark Dixon